Semi-Autonomous E-Bike Dashboard & App

 Before exploring how semi-autonomy would function in an e-bike, we wanted to gain a solid understanding of current electric bicycles.
 We first conducted guerrilla research to establish users and their needs.

-We found a range of users with very different needs
+We found a range of users with very different user needs:

-She used her e-bikes to get to class quickly and to travel to areas near her campus.
-She needs quick speed.
+They use their e-bikes to get to class quickly and to travel to areas near their campus.
+They need quick speed, flexibility to pedal when they want, and easy access to navigation.

 Food Delivery Driver

-He used the e-bike to make quick stops to deliver food.
+He made quick stops to deliver food.
 Sometimes he would pedal to get a workout, other times he would use the engine.
 He needs flexibility to pedal when he wants, and easy access to navigation.

 Middle-aged Couple

-They used their e-bikes as a way of bonding and getting exercise.
+They used their e-bikes for exercise and bonding.
 They would pick a destination and pedal until they got tired.
 They need flexibility to pedal when they want and easy access to navigation.

 We need to design for many different users in mind.
 Once we had an understanding of current users, we wanted to gather more in-depth knowledge.
 We performed semi-structured interviews with e-bike owners, asking open-ended questions about their feelings and experiences.